pdxparrot/ssj2019/SETUP.md

     * Attach the Player Behavior to the Player Movement component
     * Attach the Rigidbody on the Player to the Movement Rigidbody
   * **TODO:** Animator on the Player Behavior ???
-* Add a new empty GameObject under the Player Prefab (Driver) and add the PlayerDriver component to it
+* Add a new empty GameObject under the Player Prefab (Input) and add the PlayerInput component to it
-  * Attach the Player to the Owner on the PlayerDriver component
+  * Attach the Player to the Owner on the PlayerInput component
-* Create a PlayerDriverData in Data/Data and attach it to the PlayerDriver component
+* Create a PlayerInputData in Data/Data and attach it to the PlayerInput component

 ### Player / Game Viewer